seonghyun97/seonghyun97/README.md

 # 😎 About me 😎
 Hi there!
-I was majored in Computer Engineering.👨🏻‍💻
+I was majored in Computer Engineering.👨🏻‍💻.
 I love all about Computer.
 Nowadays I'm studying machinelearning and deeplearning to develp amazing things!🦋

 I enjoy hiking, running and riding a bike 🚵🏻‍♂️
 Nice to meet you in my github 🤗